angelovangel/nxf-kraken2/README.md

 - `bracken`
 - `krona` plots are generated from the output of `bracken`

-*Note: you have to setup your kraken2 database separately*
+*Note: you have to setup your kraken2 database separately, it is not included in the container*

 ## Running the pipeline